THE

 From the 1500s onward, our noble House welcomed matrimonial unions with the Polish princely house of Lubomirscy (Lubomirski).
 Additionally, through marriage, we welcomed Teodozja (Theodosia), the daughter of Joachim, son of Marcin Bielski.

-Both Marcin and Joachim were of Polish noble birth—courtiers and soldiers—but they became best known as prominent writers and historians of the Renaissance period in Poland.
-Marcin Bielski, regarded as the 'father of Polish prose', was the first to employ the Polish language in scholarly works at a time when medieval Latin remained dominant.
+Both Marcin and Joachim were of Polish noble birth — courtiers and soldiers — but they became best known as prominent writers and historians of the Renaissance period in Poland.
+Marcin Bielski, regarded as the “father of Polish prose”, was the first to employ the Polish language in scholarly works at a time when medieval Latin remained dominant.
 His son Joachim later ascended to the position of royal secretary to King Sigismund III of Poland.

 Our Personal Teutonic Family Coat of Arms and our distinct Polish Armorial-Estate Arms

-House of Saszowski von Schassowe - Coat of ArmsDuring the Middle Ages, our noble House received the Eagle in our personal coat of arms by His Imperial Majesty of the German Nation (lat. regnum Teutonicum, Ger. regnum Germanie), also known as the King of the Romans and Holy Roman Emperor.
-In its original form, our personal coat of arms and emblem was first borne by our princely house with the Eagle and eagle's head displayed.
-In heraldic terminology, this is known as blazoned: Argent an eagle displayed Sable.
+During the Middle Ages, our noble House was granted the Eagle in its coat of arms by His Imperial Majesty of the Holy Roman Empire of the German Nation (Sacrum Imperium Romanum Nationis Germanicae; Heiliges Römisches Reich Deutscher Nation), known as the King of the Romans and Holy Roman Emperor.
+In its earliest form, our House bore the Eagle with its head displayed — a distinction signifying imperial esteem and recognition.
+In heraldic terminology, this is blazoned: Argent, an eagle displayed Sable.

-House of Saszowski von Schassowe - Saszor Coat of ArmsDuring the late medieval period, our family's expansion into the Polish lands under the Piast dynasty established us as the primary progenitor and suzerain of the distinct Orla (Eagle) heraldic armorial-estate arms of Poland.
+During the late medieval period, our family’s expansion into the Polish lands under the Piast dynasty established us as the primary progenitor and suzerain of the distinct Orla (Eagle) heraldic armorial‑estate arms of Poland.
 While this esteemed Orla arms was later bestowed upon several distinguished Polish figures without familial or marital ties to our House, it remained chiefly associated with our noble lineage, distinguished by our cognomen, the Saszor (Szaszor) arms.

 ~ Back to Introduction Page ~